Markov chain entropy games and the geometry of their Nash equilibria: Main results

 \begin{rk} It is interesting to note that a mixed strategy Nash equilibrium always exists in the two-person mixed strategy game (Theorem \ref{thm:mainmix}) while a pure strategy Nash equilibrium may or may not exist in the two-person pure strategy game (Corollary \ref{cor:pureNash}).
 For an example of the latter case we recall Example \ref{ex:3pure} and another Example \ref{ex:3mix} below.
 This is analogous to the classical two-person zero-sum game in the game theory literature where a pure strategy Nash equilibrium may not exist, see \cite[Chapter $2$]{KarlinPeres17}. \end{rk}

-\begin{rk}[Game-theoretic consequences of the mixed strategy game] As a mixed strategy Nash equilibrium always exists, there is no advantage for a player (the probabilist or Nature) to play second, or more generally, to know the strategy of the opponent, in the mixed strategy version of the game. \end{rk}
+\begin{rk}[Game-theoretic consequences of the mixed strategy game] As a mixed strategy Nash equilibrium always exists, there is no advantage for a player (the probabilist or Nature) to play second, or more generally, to know the strategy of the opponent in the mixed strategy game. \end{rk}